The best of east meets west

 Singapore is interesting in that it offers the oriental charm of the east, with the comfort of the west.
 Flight times from Australia, mean it is accessible for a special long weekend away, or it can easily be added on to a trip to Europe or the Middle East by taking advantage of a stopover.
 It is a compact destination with many attractions to visit within Singapore city and the outerlying state.

+It is the perfect destination for couples, families and even solo travellers.
 However you come to decide on your trip to Singapore, it won’t be complete without these essential Singaporean experiences!

 1. The Marina Bay Sands